 On the day your case is scheduled:

-- Make sure you come to the Circuit Court (Judicial Center, 50 Maryland Ave., Rockville, Maryland) early.
+- Make sure you come to the Circuit Court (Circuit Court, 50 Maryland Ave., Rockville, Maryland) early.

 - Check the television monitor on the 2nd floor for the location of the courtroom or hearing room where your case is assigned.
 If your case is not listed, check with the Assignment Office on the 1st floor.